 Volunteering Is In Our Heart

 DeKalb Health’s volunteers contribute more than time and resources.
 They bring a level of enthusiasm and a spirit of warmth to their work that simply can't be expressed in dollars and cents.
-DeKalb Health has two types of volunteer positions available: Hospital Auxiliary and Hospice Volunteers.
+The community benefits form the efforts of the volunteers in the hospital, at the Auxiliary's thrift shop, through the efforts of Hospice Volunteers.

-DeKalb Health’s Hospital Auxiliary is a separate not-for-profit adult volunteer organization with over 70 members.
-The Auxiliary furnishes volunteer staff and donates financial contributions to the hospital.
-Funds are raised through the hospital gift shop proceeds, the Curiosity Shop thrift store, and other fundraising activities.
-Volunteer staff provides assistance throughout the hospital through a variety of positions.
-These positions include hosting, reception, hospitality, and gift shop clerking.
+The DeKalb Memorial Hospital Fund-Raising Guild is a separate not-for-profit adult volunteer organization with over 70 members.
+Also known as the Hospital Auxiliary.
+The men and women volunteer staff raise funds and donate the financial contributions to the hospital.
+Funds are raised through the hospital gift shop proceeds, and the Curiosity Shop thrift store.
+Volunteer staff provides assistance throughout the hospital through a variety of positions including greeting and welcoming visitors, helping people find their way, Gift Shop and Curiosity Shop clerks and acting as host to specific areas.
+As a volunteer you will receive a free meal each day you volunteer and discounts at our PharmaCare Pharmacies and Gift Shop.

 DeKalb Health Hospice, a division of DeKalb Health, is a not-for-profit agency servicing DeKalb County and adjacent areas.
 The focus of these volunteers is to help meet the needs of the patient and family.
 Volunteers of DeKalb Health Hospice offer care to those living with a terminal illness and provide relief for caregivers in the home.
 Hospice volunteers also provide emotional and social support for the client and family.